asasinmode/lolmode/champions/senna-souls.md

 ### scuttle crab

 Scuttle crab spawns at 3:30 and respawns every 2:30 minutes.
-Calculations assume it's killed on spawn + 15 seconds.
+Calculations assume it's killed _by a jungler_ on spawn + 15 seconds.

 At 10 minutes this gives the total of: